OpenEvalProject/evals/manuscripts/elife-68231/v1/manuscript.md

 In energy-limited, pathogenically diverse environments, APOE4+ carriers may thus be better able to tolerate energetic costs imposed by infection by having higher concentrations of circulating lipids to fuel immune responses, while also minimizing damage from exposure to generalized systemic inflammation through downregulation of innate immune function.
 By contrast, in post-industrialized contexts, without the moderating influences of parasites on both cholesterol and immune functions, non-pathogenic stimuli (e.g. obesity) may be more likely to trigger systemic low-grade inflammatory pathways and, in the absence of a brake, lead to arterial and vascular damage and disease.
 Thus, the link between APOE4 and inflammatory diseases in post-industrialized contexts may in part be due to an environmental mismatch.

-## Hypothesis and aims
+### Hypothesis and aims

 In pathogenically diverse environments, innate immune defenses are likely to be activated owing to more frequent encounters with novel pathogens.
 This more diverse pathogenic setting may increase selective pressure to favor stronger immune regulation.
 We hypothesize that in such a context, an APOE4 variant is less harmful because it (a) minimizes damage caused by chronic innate inflammation and (b) maintains higher circulating cholesterol levels, which buffer energetic costs of pathogen-driven innate immune activation.
 In post-industrial contexts, where there is a relative absence of diverse pathogens and thus reduced pathogen-mediated lipid regulation, coupled with an overabundance of calories, the effect of APOE4 on circulating lipids may instead incur a cost.
 Lifestyle factors that promote obesity and excessive circulating lipids may lead to sterile endogenous inflammation (Trumble and Finch, 2019) that overshadows any potentially positive effects of APOE4 on immune function.
 Thus, the APOE4 variant has greater potential to lead to hyperlipidemia and coincide with related inflammatory diseases in high-calorie, low-pathogen, environments (Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/68231/elife-68231-fig1-v1.jpg)

-**Figure 1.:** E4 (APOE4) allele influences lipid processing, immune regulation and disease risk in post-industrialized and non-industrialized contexts.In both contexts, the APOE4 allele leads to increased levels of circulating lipids; however, in post-industrialized contexts (a), lipid levels can reach dangerously high levels due to obesogenic diets, and an absence of moderation by parasites and pathogen-driven immune activation.
+**Figure 1.:** In both contexts, the APOE4 allele leads to increased levels of circulating lipids; however, in post-industrialized contexts (a), lipid levels can reach dangerously high levels due to obesogenic diets, and an absence of moderation by parasites and pathogen-driven immune activation.
 Immune activation by non-pathogenic elements triggers damage-associated molecular pattern pathways, which generates a proinflammatory ‘sterile’ immune response.
 Obesity and hyperlipidemia can simultaneously fuel sterile inflammation and promote oxidization of cholesterols, which, due to their lack of function, cause further tissue damage associated with cardiovascular and neurodegenerative disease risk.
 In energetically limited, pathogenically diverse contexts (b), the pathway between APOE4 and disease risk is considerably more complex.
 Briefly, immune responses to parasites and microbes require cholesterol, and there are both direct and indirect effects of different species of parasites which further regulate cholesterol production and utilization.
 In addition, anti-inflammatory immune responses are generated by ox-LDL (e.g. in response to bacteria and protozoal infections), and helminthic parasites, which balance the immune system’s overall response.
 It is possible that in contexts where there is higher pathogen diversity, an APOE4 phenotype may be less harmful because it minimizes the damage caused by upregulated innate immune function, while also maintaining higher cholesterol levels which would buffer the cost of innate immune activation due to infection.
 Whereas in high-calorie, low-pathogen environments, the utility of having an APOE4 allele may be muted, and the costs more severe.
 Image created with BioRender.com.

 This study describes the immunophenotypes and lipid profiles of individuals with APOE3/3 and APOE4+ genotypes living in a pathogenically diverse, energy-limited environment.
 For the purpose of hypothesis testing, we focus on testing genotype-related differences in components of innate immunity (CRP, neutrophils, eosinophils, and erythrocyte sedimentation rate [ESR]) and blood lipids linked to inflammation (total cholesterol, LDL, and oxidized LDL [ox-LDL]).
 We evaluate the extent to which body mass index (BMI) moderates the association between lipids and innate inflammation (CRP, neutrophils, ESR).
 Finally, we test whether the APOE4 allele has a moderating effect on the relationship between BMI and lipids to evaluate the role of APOE4 in the maintenance of stable lipid levels under energetic restriction.